cmstead/chrisstead.net/_posts/2021-03-25-naming-things-part-3-using-methods-for-context.md

 When looking for the right name for something you can end up with a pretty long name.
 In part 2, we looked at capturing conditional context by extracting a simple expression, but the name was pretty long.

 Long names can be problematic for code **_scannability_**.
-We can work to move the most important words to the front of the variable name, but once a name gets long enough, it begins to contribute to the wall of text we are working so hard to reduce.
+We can work to move the most important words to the front of the variable name, but once a name gets long enough, it begins to contribute to the wall of text we are working so hard to reduce.<!--more-->

 We can actually see this with the first name example in our sample code.